AdobeDocs/journey-optimizer-learn.en/help/personalizing-offers-with-real-time-weather-data/create-campaign.md

 2. **Start a New Campaign**
    Navigate to the Campaigns section and create a new scheduled marketing campaign.
-Nane the campaign appropriately.
+Name the campaign appropriately.

 3. **Add Action**
    Add code-based-experience action and link the action to a  previously created channel configuration.